JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q10543296" title="Pelargonium triste">
 <param ve-entity eid="Q863247" title="nomenclature">
 The nomenclature confusion surrounding the _Pelargonium_ began when the plant now known as _Pelargonium triste_ was first brought to and cultivated at the Leiden Botanical Garden in the late seventeenth century. _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_ due to the superficial similarities between the genera _Geranium_ and _Pelargonium_.
 This visualization of the global nomenclature history of the two plants provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
-Indeed, botanists have struggled to disentangle the _Pelargonium_ and the _Geranium_ since the mid-1750s.
+Indeed, botanists have struggled to disentangle the two genera since the mid-1750s.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], from J. P. Cornut,  _Canadensium Plantarum_, Paris, 1635, Biblioteca Digital">
 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">